jax-ml/jax/docs/601/jax-primitives.md

 JAX provides pre-defined primitives corresponding to most XLA operations, including add, matmul, sin, cos, and indexing.

 In addition, JAX offers an implementation of NumPy functions in terms of JAX primitives.
-This means that *Python programs using JAX’s implementation of NumPy are JAX-traceable and, therefore, transformable*.
+This means that *Python programs using JAX's implementation of NumPy are JAX-traceable and, therefore, transformable*.
 Other libraries can be made JAX-traceable by implementing them in terms of JAX primitives.

 Furthermore, the set of JAX primitives is extensible, so instead of reimplementing a function in terms of pre-defined JAX primitives, you can define a new primitive that encapsulates the behavior of the function.

 Consider the following example: you want to add to JAX support for a multiply-add function with three arguments, defined mathematically as `multiply_add(x, y, z) = x * y + z`.
-This function operates on 3 identically-shaped tensors of floating point values and performs the operations pointwise.
+This function operates on three identically shaped arrays of floating point values and performs the operations pointwise.
 You can do this by:

 - {ref}`using-existing-jax-primitives`; or
 - {ref}`defining-new-jax-primitives`